LoganGerber/OpenLD/documentation/openld-overview.md

 When programming shows using DMX devices, the devices must be put into `Groups`.
 A `Group` is a collection of one or more DMX devices, and is what the user will be interacting with most of the time when creating show.

-When programming a show, users will bring `Groups` into the `Timeline`.
-A copy of a group brought into the `Timeline` is called a `Group Instance`.
-If the same `Group` is brought into the `Timeline` again, a second `Group Instance` is created, separate from the first.
+When programming a show, users will bring `Groups` into the `Show Graph`.
+A copy of a group brought into the `Show Graph` is called a `Group Instance`.
+If the same `Group` is brought into the `Show Graph` again, a second `Group Instance` is created, separate from the first.

 `Group Instances` are wired together in a graph structure, showing how they lead into one another forming a show.